Mount Lyell Mining and Railway Company: Railway

-See Mount Lyell Railway and West Coast Wilderness Railway for more details.
+See Mount Lyell railway line and West Coast Wilderness Railway for more details.

 Mount Lyell was also the operator of the gauge Queenstown to Regatta Point railway from 1899 to 1963, which used the Abt rack system of cog railway for steep sections.
 In 1963 most of the railway was removed, leaving only a few items untouched.

 The railway was totally rebuilt over the railway formation and recommenced operation in 2002 as the Abt Wilderness Railway, and was known as the West Coast Wilderness Railway and operated by Federal Hotels until 2013.

 Archives

 The company has been significant in Australian business history works as Geoffrey Blainey, the Australian historian, began his career with the writing of the company history The Peaks of Lyell, which has now progressed to its sixth edition.

 Also, due to circumstances at the winding up of Mount Lyell significant amounts of company records were deposited with Tasmanian state archives.